JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 	* 150204: looking for wider diameter filters, but found none.
 Asked VWR rep.  These filters are a few dollars each, so it might be cheaper to just add DNAse.
 And then the flow-through step would happen much faster too.
 * Add the supernatant to the resin.
 * Put the caps on the top to prevent leaking
+* Make sure the lysate is in good contact with the resin
+	* When using PolyPrep columns with small diameters, the resin can be stuck at the bottom.
+If it is stuck, vortex at medium/low speed with tube parallel to the ground to get resin.
+Too strong of vortexing results in froth.
 * Move the assembly to the fridge room and rock the resin for up to 30 minutes to bind the His-tagged protein
 	* Make sure the resin is being sloshed and doesn't sit in one end of the column.